Dimeiza/BeatEditor_ForBoxVR/Readme.md

 No support.

-However, you can open issue to share your problem.
-If you do so, It is benefitial to share information that can use analysis problem for author(me) and other users.
+However, you can open an issue to share your problem.
+If you do so, It is beneficial to share information that can use in analysis problems for the author(me) and other users.

-For example, your environment, detailed situation problem occured, original/edit track data and an music relates a track data.
+For example, your environment, detailed situation problem occurred, original/edit track data and music relates a track data.

 ## dependency

-This tool depends these software.
-Thanks for authors and contributers.
+This tool depends on this software.
+Thanks to the authors and contributors.

 * [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI)